 If you have the answers to these questions, you will be able to navigate to the resource that will have the source you're looking for.

 The tables below provide information about several databases for legal primary sources.
-The first table is a list of low-cost resources; the second tables are organized by branch of government and is a list of free sources.
+The first table is a list of low-cost resources (or limited free access); the second tables are organized by branch of government and is a list of free sources.

 Additionally, since primary sources are produced by the government, many governments post their resources online.
 Google the name of the branch of government and the type of source you're looking for (e.g. Palo Alto municipal code) to see if it's available.

-The sources listed in this table are available for a low cost; and some of them may be available for free through bar memberships.
+The sources listed in this table are available for a low cost (or have limited free access); and some of them may be available for free through bar memberships.

 ---|---|---|